Quantum differential equation solvers: limitations and fast-forwarding: Introduction

 We generalize our fast-forwarding results to inhomogeneous ODEs.
 We first consider the time-independent inhomogeneous term $b(t) \equiv b$, and show that, once the homogeneous evolution operator $e^{AT}$ can be fast-forwarded, the corresponding inhomogeneous ODE can also be fast-forwarded with the same speedup.
 Our algorithm first separately computes the homogeneous and the inhomogeneous parts of the solution and then combines them together using the technique of linear combination of quantum states.
 More specifically, notice that the solution of~\cref{eqn:ODE_general} with constant $b$ can be written as

 where the first part is exactly the solution of the corresponding homogeneous equation.
-For the second part, when $A$ is negative semi-definite, it can also be approximated by polynomial with quadratically reduced degree and can thus be efficiently prepared using the QSVT technique.
-When the eigenvalues and eigenstates of $A$ are known, the operator $\int_0^T e^{A(T-s)} ds$ also has known eigensystem and can be exponentially fast-forwarded as in the homogeneous case.
+For the second part, when the eigenvalues and eigenstates of $A$ are known, the operator $\int_0^T e^{A(T-s)} ds$ also has known eigensystem and can be exponentially fast-forwarded as in the homogeneous case.
 Finally, the two parts of \cref{eqn:ODE_solu_intro} can be linearly combined via a circuit similar to that arising in the linear combination of unitaries (LCU) technique~\cite{ChildsKothariSomma2017}.

 In the time-independent case, our algorithm for solving inhomogeneous ODE systems is conceptually different from existing quantum ODE solvers.
 To the best of our knowledge, all existing algorithms for inhomogeneous ODE systems require two extra steps: 1. dividing the entire time interval using a very small time step size, and 2. transforming the problem to that of solving a linear system of equations in much higher dimension.
 However, our algorithm takes a one-shot strategy in the sense that our algorithm directly maps the input state to the final solution.
 It neither requires time discretization nor solving a high-dimensional linear system of equations.
 This is a more natural and straightforward way of designing quantum ODE solvers and facilitates fast-forwarding.
 We also expect our one-shot strategy to be applicable to the design of quantum solvers of generic ODEs with generic coefficient matrices $A$, since $e^{AT}$ can still be block-encoded (though the complexity might be super linear in $T$ or $\|A\|$) using the contour integral method~\cite{TakahiraOhashiSogabeEtAl2020,TongAnWiebe2021,FangLinTong2022}.